continuouscoordination/principles/en/04-tell-the-future.md

 ## The theory

-Too many orgs default to a culture of working reactively -- addressing the new chat request that just popped up, the issue that landed on your plate, etc. -- and end up making very little forward progress on the high-impact work that's more important, but less urgent.
+Too many organizations default to a culture of working reactively — addressing the new chat request that just popped up, the issue that landed on your plate, etc. — and end up making very little forward progress on the high-impact work that’s more important, but less urgent.

-Consistently communicating intent -- via daily plans, weekly objectives, or long term goals -- is an inherently clarifying practice, and a way to shift your culture from reactive to proactive.
+Consistently communicating intent — via daily plans, weekly objectives, or long term goals — is an inherently clarifying practice, and a way to shift your culture from reactive to proactive.
 It pushes people to focus on outcomes, and provides a simple, effective framework for prioritizing work.

 For managers, a culture of communicating intent is a *powerful* tool for eliminating risk.
 Managers have ample time to step in and course correct before days/weeks/months of time and resources get burned working in the wrong direction.

 For contributors, the upside is more trust, and more autonomy.
-Consistent communication and consistent delivery lets managers and peers know that you're more than capable of working without heavy-handed intervention.
+Consistent communication and consistent delivery lets managers and peers know that you’re more than capable of working without heavy-handed intervention.

 As the practice develops, the intentions become more pointed, course-corrections become rare, and opportunities for trust-eroding micro-management disappear.